BCOBOB/AMonero/README.md

 Then, the binary is started using the ProcessBuilder class, and the output is captured into the app's scrolling pane once each secons.

-Currently only arm64 binaries are included, and the app will refuse to work on other architectures like x86 or 32 bit devices.
+Only arm64 binaries are included, and the app will refuse to work on other architectures like x86 or 32 bit devices.

 # License